If you would like to join a committee, contact the office for more information.

 Property: Dedicated to the care and maintenance of the building and grounds.
 Called upon for repairs, emergencies, signage, security, pruning, and envisioning future needs.

-Rainbow Alliance: To foster understanding and support for persons of all sexual orientations.
+Rainbow Alliance: To foster understanding and support for persons of all sexual orientations and gender identities.

 Social Justice: To alert and educate congregants about issues that affect us locally, nationally, and globally.
 To inspire congregants to act in ways that will prevent harm, promote justice, and improve the human condition.